 If you are a vegetarian and are looking for good sources of vitamin B12, then you are in the right place.
+While you may have been told that vitamin B12 is only found in meat, this statement is far from the truth.
 Let’s discuss the best vitamin B12 rich foods for vegetarians.

 Is vitamin B12 really necessary for good health?

 Yes.
-Vitamin B12 or cobalamin is an essential vitamin that we need to function properly.
+Vitamin B12 or cobalamin is an essential vitamin that we all need for our bodies to function properly.
+It’s one of eight B vitamins that are essential for humans to consume.
 It plays a few different roles in the body, but here are some of its main functions:

 - DNA synthesis